Explicit approximations of option prices via Malliavin calculus in a general stochastic volatility framework: Proof of

 In this appendix, we provide the proof of \Cref{thm:expprice}.
 In order to do so, we will utilise results from Malliavin calculus extensively.
 A short treatment of Malliavin calculus is presented in \Cref{appen:malliavincalculusmachinery}.
-In addition to Malliavin calculus machinery, we will require the following ingredients. \begin{proposition}[$P_{\text{BS}}$ partial derivative relationship] \end{proposition} \begin{proof} A simple application of differentiation yields the result. \end{proof} In addition, we will make extensive use of the stochastic integration by parts formula, which we will list here for convenience. \begin{proposition}[Stochastic integration by parts] Let $X$ and $Y$ be semimartingales with respect to a filtration $(\tilde \FF_t)$.
-Then we have
+In addition to Malliavin calculus machinery, we will require the following ingredients.